suominen/network-irq-affinity/README.md

 This script sets the CPU affinity for network interfaces across all the CPUs in an efficient manner.
-By default the Linux kernel assigns all queues and interfaces in CPU ID 0.
+By default the Linux kernel assigns all queues and interfaces to CPU ID 0.
 This can become a performance bottleneck.

 Known Issues